opsec-infosec/BlockchainExplorer/README.md

 ## bitcoind Full Node
 This is the bitcoind full node.
 Be aware that the current blockchain is over 600 G in size, so make sure you have enough disk space for that.

+## Elasticsearch
+This is a standalone elastic search instance (non clustered) and no security setup.
+It is advisable to setup the x-pack-security features if you plan on have a public instance.
+The queues will create 2 indicies called blocks and transactions.
+### blocks
+Contain the block information, hash, previous hash, date (timestamp), and number of transactions. index id is the hash of the block
+### transactions
+Contain the txins and txouts of the transactions. index id is the transaction id hash.

+## Kibana
+This is the frontend for exploring the data in elastic search with no security setup.
+It is advised to setup the x-pack-security features if you plan on having a public accessable instance.

 ## Workers
 There are 2 workers setup to process the .dat files.
 The main queue EQueue.Block parses the the .dat file and pulls out each individual block, parses it and passes it to a second queue called EQueue.Elastic